reborg/parallel/README.md

 ;; 1200000
 ```

-`p/count` supports stateful transducers.
-In this example we are dropping 6250 elements from each of the 32 chunks (32x6250=200000):
+`p/count` is eager, transforming "coll" into a vector if it's not already a foldable collection (vectors, maps or reducers/Cat objects).
+Use `p/count` only if the transformation are altering the number of elements in the input collection, otherwise `core/count` would likely outperform `p/count` in most situation. `p/count` supports stateful transducers.
+In this example we are dropping 6250 elements from each of the 32 chunks (32 is the default number of chunks `p/count` operates on, so 32x6250=200k elements will be removed):

 ```clojure
 (def xform